-The significance of this theorem is that in the global context, again under a regularity assumption on the Hecke correspondence R(f), the contribution of the places v_0 which split in F is trivial.
+The significance of this theorem is that in the global context, again under a regularity assumption on the Hecke correspondence R(f), the contribution of the places $v_0$ which split in F is trivial.

 Let us now put the results of this paper in perspective.
-B. Gross asked for integral models of the Shimura varieties for unitary groups.
-Here we answer a modified version of his question, by constructing integral models of the Shimura varieties for \widetilde{G} .
-However, we have to pay a price by having to replace the field F, over which Gross's Shimura varieties have a model, by the field E, over which our Shimura varieties have a model; and E may be strictly larger than F. This also causes us to modify our adaptation of the AGGP conjecture.
-It would be interesting to understand whether the Kisin-Pappas construction of integral models of Shimura varieties of abelian type [27] yields a solution of Gross's question which can be used to give a variant of the AGGP conjecture which avoids having to replace F by a bigger field.
+The construction of integral models of the Shimura varieties for $\widetilde{G}$ answers a question of B. Gross; however, only partially.
+Indeed, we have to pay a price by having to replace the field F, over which Gross's Shimura varieties have a model, by the field E, over which our Shimura varieties have a model; and E may be strictly larger than F. This also causes us to modify our adaptation of the AGGP conjecture.
+It would be interesting to understand whether the Kisin-Pappas construction of integral models of Shimura varieties of abelian type [25] yields a solution of Gross's question which can be used to give a variant of the AGGP conjecture which avoids having to replace F by a bigger field.

 Our current knowledge of AT conjectures forces on us to be very specific when imposing level structures in our moduli problems.
-It seems realistic to hope that more cases of AT conjectures than in [42, 43] can be formulated, and this would allow more flexibility for the level structures.
+It seems realistic to hope that more cases of AT conjectures than in [43, 44] can be formulated, and this would allow more flexibility for the level structures.
 We hope to return to this point.

 How realistic is it to hope that the conjectures on the arithmetic intersection pairing can be proved, in cases that go beyond those treated in this paper?
-The stumbling block seems to be that in higher dimension it is difficult to avoid degenerate intersections-and degenerate intersections seem to be a challenge to currently available techniques, already in the local situation5 (intersection on Rapoport-Zink spaces).
-It might be fruitful to search for intersection problems derived from those considered here which avoid these apparently very difficult problems, in the spirit of B. Howard's papers concerning the Kudla-Rapoport divisor intersection problem, cf. [20, 21].
+The stumbling block seems to be that in higher dimension it is difficult to avoid degenerate intersections-and degenerate intersections seem to be a challenge to currently available techniques, already in the local situation (intersection on Rapoport-Zink spaces).
+It might be fruitful to search for intersection problems derived from those considered here which avoid these apparently very difficult problems, in the spirit of B. Howard's papers concerning the Kudla-Rapoport divisor intersection problem, cf. [18, 19].

 As is apparent, automorphic L-functions do not appear explicitly in the statements above, contrary to what happens in the AGGP conjecture.
-L-functions are involved implicitly because the distributions J and ∂J{v_0} are related to them (cf. Section 7).
+L-functions are involved implicitly because the distributions J and $\partial J{v_0}$ are related to them (cf. Section 7).
 However, more analytic work is involved to make this relation more explicit.
 One of us (W.Z.) hopes to return to this point and explain this issue in more detail.